 Some Frequently Asked Questions

-That said, as soon as you add in different scheduled events (cocktail hour, dinner, toasts, cake cutting, dancing, etc...), other vendors (a caterer, photographer, bartenders, baker, florist, DJ, musicians), and rentals (a tent, tables, chairs, plates, flatware, glasses, dance floor, lights, linens) - not to mention your own personalized decorations - it can be extremely helpful to call in some extra help.
-In these cases, many couples find that hiring a coordinator helps them relax and focus on the experience of getting married - rather than getting swept up in the details of throwing a party.
+A wedding at a courthouse probably doesn't require any extra planning assistance - but as soon as you add in different scheduled events (cocktail hour, dinner, toasts, cake cutting, dancing, etc...), other vendors (a caterer, photographer, bartender, baker, florist, DJ, musicians), and rentals (a tent, tables, chairs, plates, flatware, glasses, dance floor, lights, linens) - not to mention your own personalized decorations - it can be extremely useful to call in some extra help.

-My job is to support you in having a meaningful celebration where you and your partner can get married, spend some time surrounded by people that love you, have a lot of fun, and not feel burdened by having to manage the event.
+My job is to support you in having a meaningful celebration where you and your partner can get married, spend time surrounded by people you love, have a lot of fun, and not feel burdened by having to manage the event.